The Lunar Eclipse, Apollo 11, & Apollo 16 April 16, 2014Posted by Lofty Ambitions in Space Exploration.

 One moment of “Deadly Countdown” that had a very inside-access feel to it involved an emergency during the rescue mission’s launch countdown.
 After stopping the countdown, Col. Austin and Dr. Russell have to make a hurried escape from the Saturn rocket’s command module.
 The fleeing astronauts go for a ride on a slide that leads them to a blast-proof room beneath the launch pad.
 In reality, just such a room, sometimes called the rubber room, exists beneath Launch Complex 39.
 Though we’ve never seen it in person, it’s turned up online in a number of blog posts and videos recently.

 Eventually, our childhood memories of TSMDM did kick-in, and Anna ordered a single DVD containing four episodes via Netflix.
 This one includes another space-themed episode, “Athena 1.”
-We expect you’ll read more about The Six Million Dollar Man in a few weeks.
+To read more about The Six Million Dollar Man in our next TSMDM post, click HERE.

 Happy Birthday Copernicus & Kerwin!
 And Belated to Galileo!
 February 19, 2014Posted by Lofty Ambitions in Science, Space Exploration.